 There are several important criteria to consider when buying a hiking backpack.
-Some of these include volume, weight, comfort and features.
-We’ll take a look at the best hiking backpack guide for 2020, measuring each reviewed backpack by weight, comfort, performance, and more.
-Check out the quick list below, and dive deeper for more details.
+Some of these include volume, weight, comfort, durability, and features.
+As we take a look at each category’s best pick for 2021, we’ll review the backpacks with these factors in mind.

 our top hiking backpacks, reviewed

 Osprey is renowned for making some of the world’s most ergonomic hiking backpacks.
 In particular, the Aether 55 Backpack speaks to the brand’s greatest strengths.
 With a 55L carrying capacity, this pack is equally suited to a year-long tramp around the globe as it is to a weekend glamping trip.

 Features unique to Osprey, like their custom Fit-on-the-Fly hip belt and shoulder straps, allow for better weight distribution and more stability.
 This translates to a substantial increase in comfort.
 The torso length is also adjustable.